macmanes-lab/EMBL_Workshop/Assembly_tutorial.md

 ```
 conda deactivate #to exit your current conda environment.
-conda create --name dammit # make a new conda environent
+conda create -y --name dammit # make a new conda environent
 conda activate dammit #run the new envoronment
 conda install -y -c bioconda dammit # install dammit, this will take a few minutes
 ```